cuga-rajal/opensim_apple_arm64/README.md

 installed packages like Mysql (in /usr/local).

-To install this, back up or rename the file at /private/etc/bashrc, then overwrite it with the file provided.
-If you are already in a terminal you will need to close it and open a new one to take effect, or you can type:
+To install this, back up or rename the file at /private/etc/bashrc, then move the file _bashrc_ from this repository to /etc/bashrc.
+If you are already in a terminal, you will need to close it and open a new one to take effect, or you can apply the changes by typing:

 	source /etc/bashrc